 In addition to base salaries, our named executive officers are eligible to receive annual cash incentive bonuses.
-The annual cash incentive bonus each named executive officer is eligible to receive is based on the individual's target bonus, as a percentage of base salary, and an assessment of individual performance and achievement of pre-established objectives, including research and development, financial, and corporate development goals for the 2018 year.
-The Compensation Committee determined the size of potential cash bonuses by reference to target bonus amounts, based on market data from the peer group and the terms of each named executive officer's employment agreement.
+The annual cash incentive bonus each named executive officer is eligible to receive is based on the individual's target bonus, as a percentage of base salary, and an assessment of individual performance and achievement of pre-established objectives, including clinical, research and development, commercial development, business, finance and investor relations, and hiring objectives for the 2020 year.
+The Compensation Committee determined the size of potential cash bonuses by reference to target bonus amounts, based on market data from the peer group and for the most part the terms of each named executive officer's offer letter.
 The specified percentages are intended to make our total cash compensation competitive when compared to the peer companies.
-It is also designed to allocate a significant portion of each executive's cash compensation.
+It is also designed to allocate a significant portion of each executive's cash compensation opportunity to be contingent on goal achievement and create a significant performance-based component of each executive's total compensation.
 Our annual cash incentive bonuses are disclosed in the Summary Compensation Table in this proxy statement under the column "Non-Equity Incentive Plan Compensation."

-For 2018, the target cash bonus for our named executive officers was as follows: Dr. Friedman, 50% of base salary; Dr. Taub, 40% of base salary; and Mr. Schneebaum, 40% of base salary.
-For 2018, the Compensation Committee assigned points to each objective based on its determination, with input from our senior management team, of the value of the objective in light of our overall corporate goals and objectives for 2018.
+For 2020, the target cash bonus percentage for each of our named executive officers was as follows: Dr. Friedman, at 50% of base salary, Dr. Taub at 50% of base salary, and Mr. Sukhija, Mr. Schneebaum and Mr. Lynch at 40% of base salary.

+For 2020, the Compensation Committee assigned points to each objective based on its determination, with input from our senior management team, of the value of the objective in light of our overall corporate goals and objectives for 2020.
 The Compensation Committee also assigned bonus points for certain ancillary performance objectives within each primary group of performance objectives.
 If we achieved a performance objective at the target level, 100% of the available points for such objective would be assigned.
+If we achieved a performance objective above the target level, up to 186.5% of the available points for such objective would be assigned.
 If we achieved a performance objective at less than 75% of the target level, zero points for such objective would be assigned.

-The performance objectives and total points possible at target (including 55 bonus points) for 2018 may be summarized as follows:
+The performance objectives and associated allocation goal percentage at target for 2020 may be summarized as follows: